openedx-unsupported/devstack/docs/devstack_interface.rst

     make dev.logs.gradebook
     make gradebook-logs

-The user interface for devstack often also gives you both big hammers(``make dev.pull``) and small hammers(``make dev.pull.<service>``) to do things.
+The user interface for devstack often also gives you both big hammers(``make dev.pull.large-and-slow``) and small hammers(``make dev.pull.<service>``) to do things.
 It is recommend you opt for the small hammer commands, because they often tend to be alot faster.

 Useful Commands and Summary
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~